ILAE Logo

 Familial hemiplegic migraine

 Familial hemiplegic migraine is a subtype of migraine with aura in which focal weakness +/- speech disturbance, visual symptoms and paraesthesia develop prior to the onset of headache.
 Confusion and, in rare severe cases, coma may accompany weakness.
-The sequence of symptoms and the familial nature should prevent misdiagnosis as focal seizures, though sporadic cases due to presumed de novo mutations occur.
-Mutations in three genes CACNA1A, ATP1A2 and SCN1A are associated with familial hemiplegic migraine.
+The sequence of symptoms and the familial nature should prevent misdiagnosis as focal seizures, though sporadic cases due to presumed de novo pathogenic variants occur.
+Pathogenic variants in three genes CACNA1A, ATP1A2 and SCN1A are associated with familial hemiplegic migraine.
 Severe attacks may be triggered by trauma and intercurrent illness.
 Phenotypic overlap with episodic ataxia type 2 may occur.

 Benign paroxysmal torticollis